-We are pleased to have restarted on Saturday 13 June 2020 with a limited number of local producers.
+We restarted on Saturday 13 June 2020 with a limited number of local producers.
 Having ten producers allowed us to space out the stalls and leave enough space for social distancing – for stallholders, people queuing and people moving about on the Market Place.
-For the following markets we will slowly expand the numbers, using more space if ncessary.
+For the following markets we slowly expanded the numbers, using more space.

-We will have ample signage to remind people to keep their distance, to sanitise their hands and to be patient.
-We will review our practice after every market and make adjustments.
+Since mid July 2021 all legal restrictions have been removed in England, but we wil continue to provide plenty space, have ample signage to remind people to keep some distance, to sanitise their hands and to be patient.
+We review our practice regularly and make adjustments as the situation changes.

-We have carried out a COVID-specific risk assessment which is available here.
-The risk assessments are reviewed after each market and any changes will be published on the news section of the website before the next market.
+We have carried out a COVID-specific risk assessment in June 2020 which is available here.
+The risk assessments have been reviewed regularly.
+The next review is due in October 2021.